 Claisebrook Cove Art Trail

-As we walked this trail following the original map there may be some discrepancies between the blog and the new trail.
+When we walked this trail we followed the original map so there may be some discrepancies between the blog and the new updated trail.
 Apologies in advance but the new map is quite clear to follow so with map in hand you should be able to follow this trail...unless you get lost looking for geckos!

 Download the new map: https://www.eastperthcommunity.org.au/claisebrook-family-art-walk